osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 with a valid index type as described in the [Indexes](xref:sdsIndexes) section.
 The index property may also be in the base type as shown in the example above.

-You can do this with any programming languages.
+You can do this using any programming languages.
 Here's an example in .NET:

 ```csharp